Enrolled Nurse to Registered Nurse Stream

-- Registered Nurse Conversion - Non-Registration Nurse Stream (Domestic and International)
+- Registered Nurse Conversion - Non-Registration Nurse Stream (Domestic only)

 STAT entry STAT entry - The Special Tertiary Admissions Test (STAT) assesses competencies considered important for success at uni.
 These tests are provided by the Tertiary Institutions Service Centre (TISC) to help mature age candidates apply for certain courses.

 Please see our correlation comparability for previous TEE subjects, WACE courses and WACE ATAR courses.